-The committed mentor listens actively and engaging to their mentee and does not make drastic conclusions.
+The committed mentor listens actively to their mentee and does not make drastic conclusions.
 The best relation requires that you both feel seen and heard.
-Asking clarifying questions or challenging your mentee's thoughts, before elaborating your own, creates a stronger relation.
+Asking clarifying questions or challenging your mentee's thoughts, before elaborating your own opinions, is important because your authority can quickly dominate the conversation.